Emap.FM - Internet Radio for World Wide Ethno Music and Reports

 8. New Ireland Traditional Music (PNG): - "unpublished", 1982, Music Archive, IPNGS.
 Recs. by Filip Lamasisi.

-The program series, "The Music of Oceania", Emap.FM Internet Radio´s formerly weekly program, is broadcasted now occasionaly.
+The series "The Music of Oceania", the previous weekly program of Emap.FM Internet Radio, is now occasionally broadcast.